 Jancis Robinson’s Oxford Companion To Wine notes that the four most important considerations for wine storage are temperature, humidity, light (avoiding both halogen and UV) and security.
-I will also add that you generally want to avoid vibrations as well which is why storing wine above the refrigerator and in many poorly made wine fridges is not ideal.
+I will also add that you generally want to prevent vibrations as well which is why storing wine above the refrigerator and in many poorly made wine fridges is not ideal.

-While for short term storage, temperatures that don’t stray too much towards 77°F (25°C) are acceptable with long term storage (and high quality wine) you want temperatures ideally in the 50-59°F (10-15°C) range.
+While for short-term storage, temperatures that don’t stray too much towards 77°F (25°C) are acceptable with long-term storage (and high-quality wine) you want temperatures ideally in the 50-59°F (10-15°C) range.

-With humidity, you don’t want a storage area too damp where mold could proliferate but you also don’t want it too dry where the corks dry out and promote oxidation.
-The most ideal relative humidity for wine storage is between 55-75% with Robinson encouraging folks to aim closer to the 75% range.
+With humidity, you don’t want a storage area too damp where mold could develop, but you also don’t want it too dry where the corks dry out and promote oxidation.
+The ideal relative humidity for wine storage is between 55-75% with Robinson encouraging folks to aim closer to the 75% range.
 A best practice, especially if you don’t have ideal humidity is to store your wines on their side where the wine is in contact with the cork to keep it moist.

 The Thermo Pro TP60 came with the outdoor transmitter and indoor receiver and 4 AAA batteries.
-It also came with a little screw driver to access the battery slot on the transmitter.
+It also came with a little screwdriver to access the battery slot on the transmitter.
 Both devices took 2 AAA a piece.

 The indoor receiver has similar specs as the outdoor transmitter.
-On the back you can toggle between Celsius and Fahrenheit.
+On the back, you can toggle between Celsius and Fahrenheit.
 The unit will record the maximum and minimum temperature and humidity readings which you can access by pressing the max/min button on the back.
 You can also clear these readings by pressing and holding that button.